tbal999/jsonbase/README.md

 Advantages:
 Faster than Pandas (for most things that this tool can do).
 Intuitive simple docs.
-Does more i.e KNN and ANN prediction.
+Does more i.e concurrent KNN and ANN prediction.

 Docs: https://pkg.go.dev/github.com/tbal999/jsonbase